 - To share a web tile layer with the default ArcGIS Online/Bing Maps/Google Maps tiling scheme, do one of the following:

-- If you are sharing to Portal for ArcGIS 10.4 or later, select Copy all data.
+- If you are sharing to ArcGIS Enterprise, select Copy all data.

 - For Layer Type, click Tile.

 - Use the Folder menu to specify where the web layer will be stored in your portal content.
 The web layer is stored in the root of your content by default.
 Optionally click the Browse button to create a folder or choose an existing one.
 You can also type the name of the desired folder in the text box.

 - Specify how the web layer will be shared: